 When you're no longer able to work it can be scary to have a fixed income.
 Even those who have been saving for retirement all their lives can be worried about running short on funds.
 Your parents may worry about paying for necessities or putting the burden on their loved ones to help them financially.
 It can be hard for seniors to talk about money and budgeting to make sure their basic needs are covered, but you can ease into the awkward conversation about money and help better prepare your aging parents.
 One good way to start the conversation is to simply ask how they would like their affairs handled if they can no longer make sound financial decisions on their own.
 This eases into the subject in a way that seems far down the road.

 Help your parent or loved one make a detailed budget in order to reassure them of their financial security or to solve problems that throw off their fixed income.
 Make sure to include items such as a mortgage, food, utilities, hobbies, travel, savings, emergency, home repair and similar items so their are no surprises in the future.
-Also remember to take a look at alternative home options such as retirement campuses that could become cheaper options and help alleviate other common fears for seniors.
-Take a look at How Do I Know If My Parent Can Afford Assisted Living, How Do You Pay for Independent Living During Retirement?, or the Cost Comparison Guide to see if a retirement community is right for your loved one.
+Also remember to take a look at alternative home options such as retirement campuses that could become cheaper options and help alleviate other common fears for seniors, not mention, remove some of the common expenses seniors have before they retire.

 After the base budget is established be sure to look at their health care plans to determine if they can afford what's covered.
 Healthcare alone can cause financial hardships so making a plan will help ease their fears.